Mohitur669/COVID-19-Vaccination-Tracker/README.md

 4. **Partially Vaccinated vs Fully Vaccinated per Location (Bar Graph)**: This sheet shows the horizontal bar graph of partially vaccinated vs fully vaccinated people per location.
 5. **Vaccination per Hundred - World Map**: This sheet shows the world map of vaccination per hundred people.
 6. **Vaccination over GDP**: This sheet shows the scatter plot of how vaccination is related to GDP (Max.
 GDP Per Capita vs Max.
 People Vaccinated per Hundred).
 It also shows us a trend-line.

+## Data Source

+The data is taken from [Our World in Data](https://ourworldindata.org/covid-vaccinations).
+The data source was last updated on 25/10/2021.